 Instructor

-Nate Hambel is a wildlife interpreter at Willowbrook Wildlife Center in Glen Ellyn, Illinois, where he educates visitors about urban wildlife, the center’s resident animals, and the rehabilitation of injured animals.
-With a master’s degree in biology, Hambel is an avid birder and outdoors person, leading programs and trips that help people connect with nature.
+Nate Hambel is a wildlife interpreter at DuPage Wildlife Conservation Center in Glen Ellyn, Illinois, where he educates visitors about urban wildlife, the center’s resident animals, and the rehabilitation of injured animals.
+With a master’s degree in biology, Hambel is an avid birder and outdoors person, teaching classes and leading trips for the College of DuPage and other local organizations that help people connect with nature.

 What to Know